nixsolutions/blockchain-poc-kindergarten-contract/README.md

 ## Action handlers
 You can find actions in `contract/action` folder.
 Just like controllers in web apps with MVC pattern, actions are connectors between business logic layer of smart contract and transport layer.
 There are actions for report:
-- createReport
+- createReport - hospital worker can create a report for kindergarten
-- getReport
+- getReport - parent, hospital worker and kindergarten can get report from the system
-- approveReport
+- approveReport - parent can approve report to get kindergarten access to report.

 ## Models
 You can find models in `contract/model` folder.
 This folder contains entities of smart contract.